Sprint, T-Mobile to combine, companies announce

 John Legere, the current Chief Executive Officer of T-Mobile, will serve as the CEO of the combined company.
 He and Marcelo Claure, the current CEO of Sprint, explained in an announcement video that the new company will have a "broad and deep" nationwide 5G network.

-"Verizon and AT&T and Comcast and the others better watch out," Leger said.
+"Verizon and AT&T and Comcast and the others better watch out," Legere said.

 The deal would reshape the U.S. wireless landscape.
 The New T-Mobile would have almost as many subscribers the nation's two largest providers, AT&T and Verizon.
 This could mean higher prices for consumers, as the company would not need to lean on promotions as much to attract customers.